12Balu34/ansible-for-nsxt-docs/docs/source/nsxt/nsxt_policy_gateway_policy_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>The list of group paths where the rules in this policy will get applied.
 This scope will take precedence over rule level scope.
-Supported only for security policies.</div>
+Supported only for security and redirection policies.
+In case of RedirectionPolicy, it is expected only when the policy is NS and redirecting to service chain.</div>
                                                         </td>
             </tr>
                                 <tr>